Opentrons/opentrons/api/docs/source/robot.rst

 Clear Commands
 ==============

-Once commands are enqueued to the ``robot``, we can erase those commands by calling ``robot.clear_commands()``.
-Any previously created instruments and containers will still be inside robot, but all commands are erased.
+We can erase the robot command history by calling ``robot.clear_commands()``.
+Any previously created instruments and containers will still be inside robot, but the commands history is erased.

 .. testcode:: robot